oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

 *These installation instructions were last tested on 3 Dec 2018.
 For more information on issues that may occasionally arise with the installation process, please see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page.
 Thanks to Varun Tandon for updating these instructions!*

 **Note:** Be careful about trying to install Oppia if you have the Python [Anaconda platform](https://www.anaconda.com/) installed.
 We've received a bunch of reports that installation is tricky in that environment (there are lots of small things that get in the way), and that the solution is to use the standard python installation (via e.g. homebrew) instead.

+## Downloading Oppia ##

+1. Create a new, empty folder called `opensource/` in your computer's home folder.

+1. Navigate to it (`cd opensource`), then [fork and clone](https://help.github.com/articles/fork-a-repo/) ([why?](https://github.com/oppia/oppia/wiki/Why-fork-and-clone-Oppia%3F)) the Oppia repo so that it gets downloaded into `opensource/oppia`.

+1. Navigate to this folder (`cd oppia`) and run `git remote add upstream https://github.com/oppia/oppia.git` (or, if you're using SSH, use `git@github.com:oppia/oppia.git`) to add an `upstream` remote that's linked to Oppia's main repository.
+(This will be necessary when submitting PRs later.)

 ## Prerequisites ##